sidney-eliot/3d-artists-handbook/README.md

 - **Instant Page Load Times**
 - **Dark and Light Theme** - Switch between the themes by clicking the sun sun/ moon buttons at the top right

-# How to Read Handbook Offline
+# How to Read The Handbook Offline

 You will need [Obsidian](https://obsidian.md/), which is a completely free note taking software available on Windows, Mac, Linux, IOS and Android.